 The CAR on the surface of the modified T cell can attach to a protein called CD19 on the surface of the cancer cell.
 When CAR attaches to CD19, T cells recognize the cancer cells and kill them.
 The entire process to create Yescarta from the collected blood could take approximately 3 to 4 weeks.

 How is this drug given to the patient?

 Starting 5 days before receiving Yescarta, patients are treated with a 3-day course of chemotherapy to remove white blood cells.
 The reduction of white blood cells in the patient gives the CAR T cells in Yescarta enough space to multiply and provides the CAR T cells with enough resources needed to persist in the patient longer.
-About an hour before receiving Yescarta, patients receive acetaminophen and an antihistamine to reduce the chance of reactions to the infusion.
+About an hour before receiving Yescarta, patients receive acetaminophen and an antihistamine (and in some cases, corticosteroids) to reduce the chance of reactions to the infusion.